ACMWM/Logapps-TribeHacks-Challenge-2016/README.md

 # Logapps-TribeHacks-Challenge-2016
 ![alt tag](http://static1.squarespace.com/static/558ad739e4b0691bf6ef2d36/t/55fc3e89e4b039f7eac27f68/1459186648029/?format=400w)

 Logapps invites your team to solve the following two-part problem set within the guidelines.
-By the end of this exercise, your team will gain knowledge in Natural Language Processing (NLP) and string searching algorithms.
-No prior knowledge in NLP is required, but teammates should have reasonable programming ability using Java or Python and making tables and graphing data structures.
+By the end of this exercise, your team will gain knowledge of Natural Language Processing (NLP) and string searching algorithms.
+No prior knowledge of NLP is required, but teammates should have reasonable programming ability using Java or Python and have to ability to output results into simple tables or charts.

 We suggest TribeHack participants download NLTK (http://www.nltk.org/) and view the Stanford CoreNLP suite of tools (http://stanfordnlp.github.io/CoreNLP/index.html).